What is pulsatile tinnitus?

 Blood tests and thyroid function test may also be needed to rule out anemia or thyroid problems.

-Pulsatile Tinnitus Treatment at Penn
+Pulsatile tinnitus treatment at Penn Medicine

 The underlying cause of pulsatile tinnitus must first be identified before the appropriate treatment can be determined.
-The comprehensive team at Penn Medicine Penn has the expertise and resources needed for optimal evaluation and treatment.
+The comprehensive team at Penn Medicine has the expertise and resources needed for optimal evaluation and treatment.

 Once the problem has been identified, the cure rates for pulsatile tinnitus are high.